gaois/DuchasAPI-docs/README.md

 ## Introduction

 Dúchas is a project is to initiate the digitization of the [National Folklore Collection](https://www.ucd.ie/irishfolklore/en) (NFC), held at University College Dublin (UCD), Ireland.
 The results of the work to date have been made publicly available at [www.duchas.ie](https://www.duchas.ie) and are in the process of being archived for preservation by the [UCD Digital Library](https://digital.ucd.ie/).
 The technical solution is provided by [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/), Dublin City University (DCU).
 This documentation describes a web-based Application Programming Interface (API) that exposes the published content from the Collection to programmatic queries.
+A [data dictionary](https://github.com/gaois/DuchasAPI-docs/blob/master/DATADICT.md) is available to assist users in parsing results returned by the API.

 ### The National Folklore Collection and its collections